-Auxiliary enterprise revenue: Auxiliary enterprise revenues primarily represent revenues generated by intercollegiate athletics and parking as well as subscriber premiums for Triton Health Systems LLC.
+Auxiliary Enterprise Revenue: Auxiliary enterprise revenues primarily represent revenues generated by intercollegiate athletics and parking as well as subscriber premiums for Triton Health Systems, L.L.C.

-Other revenue: Other revenue represents primarily revenues generated by UAB for activities such as intellectual property income and the University of Alabama Health Services Foundation, P.C.
-(HSF) transfers.
+Other Revenue: Other revenue represents primarily revenues generated by UAB for activities such as intellectual property income and the University of Alabama Health Services Foundation, P.C. ("HSF") transfers.

-Equity investments: Investments in affiliated companies where UAB can exercise significant influence and for which UAB's ownership interest is 50% or less are accounted for using the equity method.
-The investment in the Professional Liability Trust Fund (PLTF) also is accounted for using the equity method.
+Equity Investments: Investments in affiliated companies where UAB can exercise significant influence and for which UAB's ownership interest is 50% or less are accounted for using the equity method.
+The investment in the Professional Liability Trust Fund ("PLTF") also is accounted for using the equity method.
 See Notes 4 and 8.

-Nonoperating revenues (expenses): Nonoperating revenues and expenses include State educational appropriations, Federal Pell grants, private gifts for other than capital purposes, investment income, net unrealized appreciation or depreciation in the fair value of investments, interest expense, and loss on asset dispositions.
+Nonoperating Revenues (Expenses): Nonoperating revenues and expenses include State educational appropriations, federal appropriations, Federal Pell grants, private gifts for other than capital purposes, investment income, net unrealized appreciation or depreciation in the fair value of investments, interest expense, loss on asset dispositions, and for fiscal year 2020 CARES Act funds.

-Events subsequent to original issuance of financial statements (Unaudited): In January 2020, the World Health Organization declared the novel Coronavirus (COVID-19) a Public Health Emergency of International Concern.
-The outbreak of COVID-19 has caused domestic and global disruption in operations for institutions of higher education and health care providers.
+COVID-19 Pandemic: In January 2020, the World Health Organization declared the novel Coronavirus (COVID-19) a Public Health Emergency of International Concern.
+The outbreak of COVID-19 has caused domestic and global disruption in operations for institutions of higher education and healthcare organizations.
 The outbreak has also negatively impacted both the global financial markets and UAB's investments, including the investments held within the System Pools, and may continue to do so.
-Other adverse consequences of COVID-19 in the future may include, but are not limited to, decline in enrollment, decline in demand for UAB housing, decline in demand for UAB programs that involve travel, additional volatility within the UAB's investments, and the rescheduling of elective or non-critical medical procedures.
+Other adverse consequences of COVID-19 in the future may include, but are not limited to, decline in enrollment, decline in demand for University housing, decline in demand for University programs that involve travel, and additional volatility within UAB's investments.
 UAB believes it has sufficient liquidity to meet its operating and financing needs; however, given the difficulty in predicting the ultimate duration and severity of the impact of COVID-19 on UAB, the economy and the financial markets, the ultimate impact is unknown and cannot be reasonably quantified at this time.